Birth Quota of Non-Generic Degeneracy Points: Introduction

-In this work, we answer this question positively, and show that such a non-generic degeneracy point does have a birth quota, which turns out to be the so-called \emph{local multiplicity} known in singularity theory.
-Our result is not exclusive to Weyl points in three dimensions (3D), we also obtain an analogous result for two-dimensional (2D) crystals with chiral symmetry illustrated on the example of bilayer graphene, as well as a minimal example in 1D (Fig.~\ref{fig:z3}).
 We showcase the power of these results on quasiparticle (electronic, photonic, phononic) band structures: we compute the birth quota of all four types of two-fold degeneracies stabilised by the 230 crystalline space groups \cite{ZhiMingYu} (Table \ref{tab:multiplicities}).
-However, the notion of the birth quota is more generic: it is applicable to quantum systems controlled by external parameters, such as interacting spin systems \cite{Wernsdorfer,Bruno,Scherubl,Frank,FrankDensity} or quantum circuits \cite{Fatemi,FrankTeleportation};more generally, it is applicable to any physical system that is described by a matrix, e.g., linearly coupled mechanical oscillators or electromagnetic modes.
+However, the notion of the birth quota is more generic: it is applicable to quantum systems controlled by external parameters, such as interacting spin systems \cite{Wernsdorfer,Bruno,Scherubl,Frank,FrankDensity} or quantum circuits \cite{Fatemi,FrankTeleportation}; more generally, it is applicable to any physical system that is described by a matrix, e.g., linearly coupled mechanical oscillators \cite{Guba} or electromagnetic modes.

-\emph{Example: Bilayer graphene.} We exemplify the birth of Weyl points from a non-generic degeneracy point with the well-known example of electrons in A-B-stacked bilayer graphene \cite{McCann}.
-For more details and illustrations, see Sec.~I of SI.